-The length of time an individual stays on Methadone varies as the program is tailored to his/her needs.
-It is recommended that people remain on Methadone for a minimum of six months.
+The length of time an individual stays on Methadone or Suboxone varies as the program is tailored to his/her needs.
+It is recommended that people remain on Methadone or Suboxone for a minimum of six months.
 There is no maximum.
-Most people who are successful in coming off Methadone show the following characteristics:
+Most people who are successful in coming off Methadone or Suboxone show the following characteristics:

 - Their lives have been stabilized after being on Methadone for more than a year.
 This includes increased coping skills, better relationships, improved finances, and physical health.